Convert m4a to mp3

-You can convert m4a music files to mp3 format very easily by using the same program that creates m4a files… iTunes!
-This is the easiest way that I know of to convert m4a to mp3 that doesn’t require any additional software downloads.
-Here’s how to do it:
+itunes-apple-music You can convert m4a music files to mp3 format very easily by using the same program that creates m4a files… iTunes!
+Yes that’s right, iTunes can double as a music file conversion program, and in this case it’s one of the easiest ways known to convert m4a to mp3 that doesn’t require any additional software downloads.

 The first thing you’ll need to do is launch iTunes and change the default file type for imported audio:

-now iTunes will create mp3 files rather than m4a.
+With this selected, iTunes will create mp3 files rather than m4a

 Now give your computer a few seconds to convert the m4a file to mp3, it will appear at the top of the playlist, and also within the iTunes music folder, which by default is located in ~/Music/iTunes/